 It is generally recommended that benzodiazepines only be used for a short term – just days or weeks at a time.

-- techniques to lower stress levels (such as relaxation or breathing exercises)
+- techniques to (such as relaxation or breathing exercises)

-- lifestyle changes (such as eating healthily or incorporating physical activity into your day)
+- lifestyle changes (such as or incorporating into your day)

 - structured problem solving.

 In Victoria, it is against the law to use benzodiazepines without a prescription or to give or sell them to someone else.